Raising Readers is our community’s countywide local Campaign for Grade-Level Reading.

 The Campaign for Grade-Level Reading focuses on an important predictor of school success and high school graduation — grade-level reading by the end of third grade.

-Research shows that proficiency in reading by the end of third grade enables students to shift from learning to read to reading to learn and to master the more complex subject matter they encounter in the fourth-grade curriculum.
+Research shows that proficiency in reading by the end of third grade enables students to shift from learning to read to reading to learn, and to master the more complex subject matter they encounter in the fourth grade curriculum.
 Most students who fail to reach this critical milestone falter in the later grades and often drop out before earning a high school diploma.
-Two-thirds of U.S. fourth-graders are not proficient readers, according to national reading assessment data.
-This disturbing statistic is made even worse by the fact that more than four out of every five low-income students miss this critical milestone.

 The Campaign was founded in 2010 by three partners: America's Promise Alliance; Council for a Strong America: Mission Readiness; and, United Way Worldwide.
 It was developed in response to Leila Fiester's Early Warning: Why Reading by the End of Third Grade Matters.
 This study was funded by the Annie E. Casey Foundation, which continues to be the research partner for the Campaign.

 The Campaign launched in 2012 with 124 charter communities.
 The ultimate goal is to have more than 12 states increase by at least 100% the number of low-income children reading proficiently by the end of third grade by the year 2020.
 The focus for 2016-2020 is "moving the needle."
 The implementation partners for the Campaign are the National Summer Learning Association and Attendance Works (United Way Worldwide is part of the latter).
 The Smarter Learning Group provides technical assistance to members in the Network.

 Currently, there are more than 300 communities in 42 states across the nation, as well as the District of Columbia, Puerto Rico and the U.S. Virgin Islands with 2,300 local organizations and 250+ state and local funders, including 130 United Ways.